-- 19. The only borrowing is due to self-financing for the Housing Revenue Account (HRA).
+- 19. The only borrowing, as at 1 February 2018, is due to self-financing for the Housing Revenue Account (HRA).
 This had not been a significant concern as the 30 year business plan for the HRA demonstrated that the Council would be considerably better off in the long term.
-However, the requirement to reduce rents and to contribute to the funding for the introduction of right to buy for housing association tenants mean the HRA business plan will need to be re-examined in 2017/18. - 20.
-It is evident from the draft settlement that the future for local authorities is financial self-sufficiency, based on income from local taxation and service generated revenues.
-This Council has already moved a long way in that direction and the loss of Revenue Support Grant is not a major concern.
-The most worrying aspect of the draft settlement is what might happen to New Homes Bonus.
-The reductions in the draft settlement were substantially larger than had been anticipated in the MTFS.
-It is now predicted that our income from NHB will reduce the current £2.7m to just £0.2m in 2020/21. - 21.
+However, the requirement to reduce rents and support the house building programme meant the HRA business plan had to be re-examined in 2017/18 and it will be kept under review. - 20.
+It has been evident for a while that the future for local authorities is financial self-sufficiency, based on income from local taxation and service generated revenues.
+This Council has already moved a long way in that direction and the loss of funding from both Revenue Support Grant and New Homes Bonus has been allowed for in the MTFS.
+The reductions in the draft settlement were larger than had been anticipated in the MTFS, with the combined effect for 2018/19 being £100,000 worse than anticipated. - 21.
 Local retention of non-domestic rates has been helpful and has resulted in far higher levels of income to the Council than DCLG had predicted.
-The most significant concern now is the introduction of the new rates list from 2017 and changes to transitional relief and the appeals process.
-All of this change at one time makes it difficult to predict the amount of our income.
+However, significant concerns remain about the new 2017 rates list and changes to transitional relief and the appeals process.
+The combination of changes makes it difficult to predict the amount of our income.
 There also remain several hundred appeals outstanding on the current rating list, including one against the largest item on our rating list, and it is difficult to robustly predict what the combined outcomes will be.
-It is also difficult to predict the outcome from pooling and whilst this reduces the levy the Council pays there is additional risk in how other members of the pool perform.
+It is also difficult to predict the outcome from pooling and whilst this reduces the levy the Council pays there is additional risk in 2018/19 with the widening of the pool.